sagibr/TenantZone/README.md

 # TenantZone
+The project was built as a part of a Hackaton in which we had 24 hours to deliver a finished full-stack project we a back-end and front-end.
 TenantZone is a social platform for tenants and renters to get real feedbacks about the property and the renter that they wish to buy from.

 ## Table Of Contents